 Especially ones who haven't logged in for years!
 Be sure you save their data to another user, as you won't be able to retrieve those pages or posts unless you have comprehensive backups.
 While you're at it, update your password.

 Large images can slow down your site, despite how great they look!
 I recommend 1000px wide for many images, though any image will benefit from being compressed by plugins including Smush or my new favorite, WP-Optimize's Image function.
 Also consider running your images through TinyJPG.com (which also compresses PNGs!) before uploading, as their compression methods are excellent and you'll save a lot of space before it even hits WP.

 Imagify is another great solution that's kept images high resolution yet compresses them beautifully.

 6. Check for any 404 errors

 If you haven't reviewed your site's broken pages for a while, install the plugin Redirection.
-After a couple days, you can check it for any 404s you might have missed, and redirect them to the right pages.
+After day or so, you can check it for any 404s you might have missed, and redirect them to the right pages.

 7. Revive your evergreen posts

 If you have evergreen posts that are as relevant as they were years ago, update and enhance them!
 Find popular keyword phrases by searching Google for your topic, and then use those same phrases in the content or titles of your evergreen posts.

 MissingLettr.com lets you set up a year's worth of posts to your social networks; you'd think it was overkill but it's not!
 My engagement on new and evergreen posts has gone up quite a bit since implementing it!
 I think part of the draw is that it can pull quotes into a graphic in your social posts, or images of your choosing.
 You can get 50% off any plan for 3 months with my link; note it's an affiliate link, so I get a commission if you become a customer.